Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Stanford University Petroleum Research Institute for Reservoir Simulation (SUPRI-B).
-The authors thank Dr. Bradley Mallison at Chevron Energy Technology Company for his insightful comments on a draft of this manuscript.
+The authors thank Dr.\ Bradley Mallison for insightful comments on a draft of this manuscript.